How to prepare for CA Inter Taxation Systematically | Strategy with ABC Analysis

 This one needs proper attention and dedication,n and most importantly, you need to understand the concepts in detail.
 So whenever you start with this chapter, be focused, calm, and patient.

 While preparing for this chapter, make short notes to get the proper, detailed understanding, and it will be easier for you to do the revision.
-Also, you can revise with the help of the CA Inter test series or mock test ICAI.
+Also, you can revise with the help of the CA Inter test series.

 It is not as lengthy as the other heads, but do not avoid or skip this head.
 Try to practice mock test series online or any other CA Final test series to boost your confidence.